gdelnegro/django-translation-client/README.rst

 Django translation client
 =====

-Polls is a simple Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.
+Django translation client is a simple Django app to sync the translations from the translation server to the project.

 Requirements